civol/HDLRuby/README.md

 ```

 Furthermore, generic parameters can be used for anything in HDLRuby::High.
-For instance the following code describes a 8-bit register without any
+For instance, the following code describes an 8-bit register without any
 parameterization:

 ```ruby